-When thousands of marathon runners crossed the starting line of the 19th Standard Chartered Nairobi Marathon in October this year, it was the culmination of months of preparation by both the athletes and the organizers – and, for the latter, an increasingly technology-based approach.
+Thousands of marathon runners from all over the world will converge on the Kenyan capital for the 20th Standard Chartered Nairobi Marathon on 29 October this year, following months of preparation by both the athletes and the organizers – and, for the latter, an increasingly technology-based approach.

-For the fifth year running, Dimension Data partnered with Standard Chartered and the organizers of Kenya’s largest single-day sports event to provide the connectivity that linked all the efforts to prepare for and manage the hybrid race, which had a target of 15,000 runners in the physical race and 10,000 competing in a virtual marathon.
+For the sixth year running, Dimension Data has partnered with Standard Chartered and the organizers of Kenya’s largest single-day sports event to provide the connectivity that links all the efforts to prepare for the race in which 25,000 runners from all over the world are expected to compete.

 Connected to the cloud

 To keep track of their progress and milestones, members of the secretariat use a logistics application.
-Once again, Dimension Data hosted the application in a local cloud environment and provided the required computing resources.
+Once again, Dimension Data is hosting the application in a secure local cloud environment and providing the required computing resources.

-We also provided connectivity to the back-end application – for example, at the various locations where runners arrived and signed in on marathon day – and enough redundant connectivity and backup power to prevent a break in this all-important service.
-This also supported the secretariat’s other duties, such as printing race vouchers and other documents on location.
+We also provide connectivity to the back-end application – for example, at the various locations where runners arrive and sign in on marathon day – and enough redundant connectivity and backup power to prevent a break in this all-important service.
+This also supports the secretariat’s other duties, such as printing race vouchers and other documents on location.

-An on-site Dimension Data engineer helped the marathon’s information technology team manage their back-end application servers.
-Security was configured within the secretariat’s application itself, but there was also a layer of security in both our back-end and cloud environment and in the secretariat’s Wi-Fi network.
+An on-site Dimension Data engineer helps the marathon’s information technology team manage their back-end application servers.
+Security is configured within the secretariat’s application itself, but there is also a layer of security in both our back-end and cloud environment and in the secretariat’s Wi-Fi network.

 New technology, new opportunities

-Our role as the official connectivity partner to the marathon showcases our ability to provide world-class connectivity and reliable cloud infrastructure that support even the most demanding scenarios across multiple locations.
+Our role as a technology partner to the marathon showcases our ability to provide world-class connectivity and reliable cloud infrastructure that support even the most demanding scenarios across multiple locations.

 But how will the evolution of networking technology support such events in future?
-The Internet of Things (IoT) connects many devices – monitors worn by marathon runners, for example – to provide real-time data from which many insights can be gathered.
-Now, private 5G offered by NTT, our parent company, offers the superfast and highly reliable connectivity needed to realize the full potential of IoT.
+IoT connects many devices – monitors worn by marathon runners, for example – to provide real-time data from which many insights can be gathered, and Dimension Data then offers the reliable network connectivity needed to realize the full potential of IoT.

-Many current applications of private 5G and IoT are found in high-value and high-productivity industrial environments, but this is an example of how our latest technology can also digitally transform other industries and events.
+Many current IoT applications are found in high-value and high-productivity industrial environments, but this is an example of how our latest technology can also digitally transform other industries and events.